High Stakes Test Accommodations

 Many of our higher education cases relate to students with disabilities.
 We handle many cases involving students with disabilities that have been denied accommodations on college or graduate school entrance exams, such as the ACT, SAT, LSAT, GMAT, or MCAT exam.
 We also have represented individuals with disabilities that have been denied accommodations on various licensing exams, such as the USMLE exams or the bar exam.

 Equally important, we assist many students with disabilities that require reasonable accommodations from their college or university.
 In some instances, this occurs where the student has not yet disclosed their disability and needs advice as to whether to do so.
 In other cases, the student has applied for accommodations and been denied or has been given accommodations and they weren’t implemented or weren’t sufficient.
 At times, this can result in the student being subject to probation or dismissal.
-In some instances, students with disabilities are late diagnosed.
+In some instances, students with disabilities are diagnosed late.
 We offer advice on what documentation is needed to substantiate the presence of the disability and evidence that it substantially limits one or more major life activities and whether the individual has a realistic chance of proving their claim for accommodation.
 We have utilized a variety of strategies and legal procedures to assist students in all these situations.

 Depending on the nature of the case and the school involved, these cases may involve advocacy using the Americans with Disabilities Act, Section 504, the school’s own policies, procedures, contract and marketing material, or provisions of state law.